diva-exchange/divachain/README.md

 Maximum: 60000\
 Default: Minimum

-### NETWORK_PING_INTERVAL_MS
-Interval, in milliseconds, to ping the peers in the network.

-Minimum: 3000\
-Maximum: 10000\
-Default: Minimum

 ### NETWORK_CLEAN_INTERVAL_MS
 Interval, in milliseconds, to clean up the network environment (like gossiping data).

 Minimum: 10000\
 Maximum: 30000\
-Default: Minimum

-### NETWORK_STALE_THRESHOLD
-Number of pings from a stale peer until a synchronization message gets sent to the peer.

-Minimum: 2\
-Maximum: 5\
 Default: Minimum

 ### NETWORK_SYNC_SIZE